lucasvtiradentes/gcal-sync/README.md

 - in case of deleted tasks (that means, you dont intend to do it anymore) that are in gcal, make sure to delete in gcal as well;
 - you can have a tikctick calendar for all your tasks and ignore certain kind of tasks and handle this ignored ones in other gcal;
 - before setting up the auto sync, you can use the `maintanceMode` to check if everything is okay by reading the app logs;
+- it is not necessary to generate a github token in order to sync commits, it is only required if you want to sync your contributions to private repos as well;
 - every update in ticktick may take 5 minutes to propagate to its ics calendars.

 ## :wrench: Development<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>